Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/serialization/inetworkserializable.md

 ### Example: Array

+You can use arrays in one of two ways:

+1. Via C# arrays
+2. Via Native Collections (that is, `NativeArray`)

-There are two ways arrays can be used: via C# arrays or Native Collections, i.e., `NativeArray`.
-The critical distinction between the two is that C# arrays cause any type that contains them to become a managed type, which creates garbage collection overhead and makes them somewhat less optimized when used with `NetworkVariable`.
+The critical distinction between the two is that **C# arrays** convert any type that contains the arrays to a managed type.
+This results in garbage collection overhead and makes the arrays somewhat less optimized when you use them with `NetworkVariable`.
 On the other hand, `NativeArray` requires manual memory management.

 ```csharp
 public struct MyCustomStruct : INetworkSerializable